Staffing Agreement

 Staff are also not entitled to any benefits, including housing.

 Staff are not enrolled into any health insurance or pension in connection with their service with YWAM Sendai.
-As residents of Japan, Staff are obliged to enroll in and make required payments into both the Japanese National Health Insurance and the National Pension system.
+As residents of Japan, Staff are obligated to enroll in and make required payments into both the Japanese National Health Insurance and the National Pension system.

 5. Staff Contributions